Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

 \subsection{Complexity Analysis}

-Good-performing MUD algorithms may also have high time complexity, introducing a heavy burden for the hardware.
-Here, we first summarize the running time of different methods for detecting one image or sentence in table \ref{tab:table2}.
-It is shown that the detection time of NOMASC is the lowest and the conventional method spends more time than the other learning-base methods.
+Good-performing MUD algorithms may also have high time complexity and introduce a heavy burden for the hardware.
+Here, we have firstly summarized the running time of various methods for detecting one image or sentence in table \ref{tab:table2}.
+As shown, the detection time for NOMASC is the lowest and the conventional method has taken more time than the other learning-base methods.
 The computational complexity of all methods are also investigated in terms of the number of multiply-accumulate (MAC), which stands for one multiply and one accumulation operation.
 The computation method of MACs for LDPC and Turbo decoding is given in \cite{mac}.
-Evaluation results are shown in Fig. \ref{MACcompare}.
-It can be seen that the MACs for all methods experience a linear increase along with the transmission message length.
-Conventional methods may seem to be inferior to the other methods in terms of complexity since LDPC code requires quite large computational resource.
+As shown in Fig. \ref{MACcompare}, the MACs for all methods have shown a linear increase along with the length of transmission message.
+Conventional methods seem to be inferior to the other methods in terms of complexity since LDPC code requires quite large computational resource.
 But the complexity of semantic compression and restoration can also be enormous when processing semantic source with larger size or using models with more complex structures.